taylorrose/wizard-murder-mystery/04_EVIDENCE_PACK.md

 truth but T.B. says it's secured.
 Don't believe him—old friends protect each other.

-Remember: "R. Kett" - This name keeps appearing in removed files.
-Who is R. Kett???
+Remember: "M. Cross" - This name keeps appearing in removed files.
+Who is M. Cross???

 If something happens to me, check the Time Room.
 Mire knows more than he admits.